anthskti/EECS-4413/StudentInformationSystem2/README.md

-# Lab 3
+# Lab 4

 ## Purpose
-Using Maven, we're creating
+Using Maven, we're creating a web project. this will have attributes of a dynamic web project built in because of the dependencies we added.

+For this project, we're focusing on sqlite, tying a database with the backend.

+Firstly, in the context.xml, the url should be linked to your pathname of your db.

 The StudenDAO.java contains the CRUD process.
 CRUD = Create, Read, Update, and Delete.

+Adding:
+- DatabaseConnection
+- ApiCallCounterFilter
+- ApiCallCounterListener

+Updating:
+- StudentController
+- StudentDAO

 ## Testing